phptuts/devlog/100DaysOfSwift/index.md

 My iOS mentor suggested that I go through [100DaysOfSwift](https://www.hackingwithswift.com/100/).
 This is my journery through it.
 I started recording notes at day 49.
 If you have any questions feel free to email me glaserpower [@] gmail.com.

+## Skipping App Extension Lessons

+For now I recommend skipping the app extension lessons.
+They do not work on iOS 15 and probably do not work on iOS 14.
+These lessons are from 67 through 69.

 ## Navigation

 - [Day 49](49.md)